 Wikipedia provides a chart for 250 years of Sweden’s history that illustrates this.
 Notice the parallel death and birth rates until the beginning of the 1800s.
 The stages are demarcated for you at the top of the chart.

 Stage 2 emerged in Europe because of technophysio evolution.
 Increased agricultural productivity led to a surplus of food and an improved diet.
 Improved health and vigor meant more productive people.
-It reduced the death rate as people lived longer and people lived more productive lives.
-(Fogel notes that, in England, agriculture improved the caloric intake but the rapid urbanization created health problems that tended to retard advances in life expectancy until the late nineteenth century.)
+It reduced the death rate as people lived longer and more productive lives.
+(Fogel notes that, in England, agriculture improved caloric intake, but the rapid urbanization created health problems that tended to retard advances in life expectancy until the late nineteenth century.)
 With improved health, and enough resources to meet basic subsistence needs, people began to address environmental problems like waste elimination and personal hygiene.
 This lessened the amount of disease and allowed more people to live longer and more vigorous lives.

 Stage 4 has seen a stabilization of death and birth rates.
-Concerns about quality of life issues including environment and health have risen in importance.
+Concerns about quality-of-life issues, including environment and health, have risen in importance.

 (For a scholarly presentation of technophysiological evolution, see The Escape from Hunger and Premature Death, 1700-2100: Europe, America, and the Third World.
 Wikipedia has a pretty good article on the Demographic Transition Model.)